Malaysian literature: Early modern epics and chronicles

-By the 19th century, oral literature on the Malay peninsula was superseded by written literature.
-This was attributed largely in part to the introduction of Islam to the Peninsula by the 15th century and the adoption of the Jawi script as well as their surging fervor of nationalism that had seeped through the intellectuals, educated in Turkey or in Al-Azhar University, in Egypt.
-This tradition was influenced both by earlier oral traditions and Islamic literature from the Middle East.
-Works during this time ranged from theological literature that discusses religion as the crucial solution towards social problems as well as colonialism (Melati Kota Bharu by Abdul Kadir Adabi) and legal digests, to romances (Nasib Hasnah by Abdullah Sidek; discusses of the principles of romance and long-lasting relationship within the husband and the wife, moral anecdotes (commonly seen in short stories throughout 1920s and the 1930s), popular tales of Islamic prophets and even animal tales, which were written in a number of styles ranging from religious to the Hikayat form.
+Modern period

-The literary traditions of the Malay sultanates were distinct in that scribes were hired to record the significant events of the time.
-One important work of this period was Sejarah Melayu (The Malay Annals), which was written during the era of the Malacca Sultanate, rewritten in 1536 and revised in 1612.
+By the late 19th century, oral storytelling on the Malay Peninsula had been superseded by literature.
+This was attributed largely in part to the gradual introduction of Islam to the peninsula and the adoption of the Jawi script.
+Mixed with the early 20th century fervor of nationalism by intellectuals that were educated in Turkey or in Al-Azhar University in Egypt produced a new generation of writers.
+Works during this time ranged from theological literature that discussed religion as the crucial solution towards social problems as well as colonialism such as Melati Kota Bharu by Abdul Kadir Adabi (1901–1944); romances were made such as Nasib Hasnah by Abdullah Sidek (1913–1973) which discusses the principles of romance and long-lasting relationship between husband and wife; stories with moral anecdotes are commonly seen in short stories throughout 1920s and the 1930s; while popular tales of Islamic prophets and even tales surrounding animals were written in a number of styles ranging from religious to the Hikayat form.

-A surge of new, modern writers gave the birth of what considered as a novelty then, in the form of novel and short story.
-The colonialism and the increasing numbers of intellectuals mainly educated in MPSI (Maktab Perguruan Sultan Idris) or MCKK (Malay College Kuala Kangsar) had such profound impact throughout the development of the two forms.
-First developed by Abdullah Munshi in his Hikayat Pelayaran, it is developed more by the end of the 1920s and throughout the 1930s.
-Much of the works were didactic in every sense, implementing elements of religion and theology, and a critique of the social problems that surfaced and deemed to halt such progresses of economic prosperity as well as independence.
-In every sense, their novels often melancholic and portrayed the Malay proletariat class in an idealistic manner, much driven with realism as well as romanticism.
-Writers during this period were Abdul Rahim Kajai, Harun Aminurrashid and to a lesser extent, Abdullah Sidek.
+A surge of new, modern writers gave birth to what is considered as a novelty then, in the form of a novel or short story.
+Through colonialism, increasing numbers of intellectuals mainly educated in MPSI (Maktab Perguruan Sultan Idris) or MCKK (Malay College Kuala Kangsar) had such a profound impact throughout the development of the two forms of literature.
+First developed by Munshi Abdullah (1796–1854) in his Hikayat Pelayaran, it later developed by the end of the 1920s and throughout the 1930s.
+Much of the works were didactic in every sense, implementing elements of religion and theology, and a critique of the social problems that surfaced which deemed to halt such progress of economic prosperity and independence.
+Their novels were often melancholic and portrayed the Malay working class in an idealistic manner, much driven with realism and romanticism.
+Writers during this period include Abdul Rahim Kajai (1894–1943), Harun Aminurrashid (1907–1986) and to a lesser extent, Abdullah Sidek.

-During the Japanese occupation, literature were mainly driven with such fervor of the Emperor of Japan and were published in magazines (Fajar Asia as such).
-Most of the works centered about the strength of the Japanese Army and their successes, and Japanese-induced nationalistic fervor.
-Not much of the novel, short story nor poetry were written during this period, only a few remained from the 1930s such as Ishak Haji Muhammad and Abdul Rahim Kajai.
+During the Japanese occupation, literature were mainly driven with such fervor by the Emperor of Japan and were published in magazines (such as Fajar Asia).
+Most of the works centered on the strength of the Japanese Army and their successes as well as Japanese-induced nationalistic fervor.
+Few novels, short stories and poetry were written during this period, only a few remained from the 1930s such as those by Ishak Haji Muhammad and Abdul Rahim Kajai.